 Paradise on Blue Bell Hill

-Jon and Robert were brothers, born just short of twelve months apart.
-From their earliest recollections they had always been together, two against the world.
+Jeremy and I were brothers, born just short of twelve months apart.
+From our earliest recollections we had always been together, two against the world.
 Kids then were free range, and this Easter vacation was more free range than ever.

-Their often dysfunctional family had taken up camping.
-The year before they had spent a week in an old army tent in a British summer – wet, but wonderful.
+Our often dysfunctional family had taken up camping.
+The year before we had spent a week in an old army tent in a British summer – wet, but wonderful.
 This spring it was Blue Bell Hill, twenty minutes from home.
-Jon could hardly appreciate it, but it was a world away from the drab everyday of their home on the outskirts of London, where the only sight of nature was the manicured lawns and flowerbeds of the local parks, or the weeds of the bomb sites still left over from the war.
+I could hardly appreciate it, but it was a world away from the drab everyday of our home on the outskirts of London, where the only sight of nature was the manicured lawns and flowerbeds of the local parks, or the weeds of the bomb sites still left over from the war.

 Soon enough, the time for supper arrived.
 The wonders of night life in the wild; strange noises full of the promise of adventure.
 Storytelling and singing, then fun with torches and blankets.
 Rain drummed on the canvas, but the new tent did not leak at all, unlike the army surplus tent of the year before.
 And surprisingly soon, to sleep.

 Morning starts early for young boys in the wilds.
 Up with the crack of dawn, raring to go.
 Impatiently waiting for grown-ups to give permission to start the day’s fun.
-Jon, the older, was always the careful one, testing the waters before commanding his brother with confidence on their next exploit.
+I was always the careful older brother, testing the waters before commanding his brother with confidence on our next exploit.
 Robert, the wild one, always had a glint in his eye ready for mayhem.

-Bursting with impatience, they waited dutifully as their mother prepared breakfast.
+Bursting with impatience, we waited dutifully as our mother prepared breakfast.
 A perfect picture of domesticity, stepfather about to take the family car in to work.

 And taking the car in to work proved to be an adventure in itself.
 Rain had turned the tyre tracks into bottomless mires of mud.
 The entire family engaged in the task of pushing until the car had enough of a start to climb the hill.
 A routine to become familiar, but a novel experience and victory for the boys, diminutive he-men now.